nelsonchimobi4/Nelson-portfolio/README.md

 ---

 ## ✨ About Me
-I am an aspiring Data Analyst skilled in transforming raw data into meaningful insights using Excel, Power BI, SQL, and Tableau.
+Chimobi Nelson is an aspiring Data Analyst skilled in transforming raw data into meaningful insights using Excel, Power BI, SQL, and Tableau.
 I enjoy working with sales, finance, and retail data to uncover trends, improve decision-making, and create visually appealing dashboards.

 ---